You’ve reached the point of deciding you need an intranet tool – what’s next? What do you need to find the best solution for your company?

 After you collect your answers, sift through them to analyze and compare each vendor’s intranet strategy.
 Look through the responses with your business's priorities in mind.
 Figure out what your top needs are, and look at the solutions that align with those needs.

-After that, ask for a trial of their intranet software.
+After that, ask for a trial of their intranet tool.
 During the trial period, make sure to keep those business objectives in mind.
 Don’t get wowed by trendy new features – stay focused on the real reasons and features that you know will be beneficial.

 Make sure to take notes during the trial period and get employee feedback.
 Weigh everything against your specific needs.
 Observe how your staff interacts with the intranet, because employee usage is the only way to a successful adoption.
 Even if the potential vendor checks all your boxes – if it’s not user-friendly, it won’t be worth it.